 How do I become a NICA Coach?

-NO PRIOR COACHING EXPERIENCE IS NECESSARY!
+NO PRIOR COACHING EXPERIENCE IS NECESSARY

 The Oregon League will provide all the NICA risk management and best practice training you’ll need to jump right in and start working with youth mountain bikers.
 Seminars called Leaders’ Summits and Ride Leader Training are held throughout the year, including online webinars and annual retreats.
+Read more about what it takes to become a NICA Coach here.

 How do I get started?